ChrisZhu2050/chriszhu2050.github.io/README.md

           | ... | ... | ... | ... |
           | 255 | 255 | FF | byte FF |

+        - BPE
-        - BPE ->  characters, numbers and so from Raw data
+          - characters, numbers and so on from Raw data
+        - WordPiece
-        - WordPiece -> characters with ##, numbers and so from Raw data
+          - Characters with/without ##, numbers and so from Raw data

           | TokenID | Character |
           |:----:|:----:|